agjini/crooner/README.md

 ![crooner](crooner.png)

-A lightweight Docker-native cron scheduler written in Rust.
-Execute commands in other containers on schedule.
+A small utility written in Rust that allows scheduling Docker commands to be executed on containers (typically to perform database dumps within a Docker Compose setup).

 ## Features